fabiooo4/dotfiles/README.md

 stow .
 ```

-or if there are already some configs use the following to overwrite them.
+or if there are already some configs use the following to use them.

 ```
 stow --adopt .
 ```

+#### Note that this command overwrites the files in the repo, so be sure to check if the files you adopted match the files in the repo

 Finally set zsh as default shell